Antonio-Parada/100-days-of-code/progress.md

 - Started Country Lookup using IP address project: Implemented a Python script to retrieve country and location details from an IP address using a public API.
 - Started Chatbot project: Implemented a basic rule-based CLI chatbot.
 - Started Twitter Bot project: Created a basic Python script with placeholder for Twitter API authentication and retweeting.
+- Started Messenger Bot project: Implemented a basic CLI-simulated messenger bot with command processing for coin flips, dice rolls, and jokes.
 - Started Slack Bot project: Created a basic Python script with placeholder for Slack API interaction.